Skip to main contentSkip to navigation

 Bridge Board Encryption (Older Models)

 Older LaCie Rugged Safe and Porsche Design Secure drives used a dedicated encryption chip on the USB bridge PCB.
 The bridge encrypted data before writing to the bare drive.
 If the bridge died, the data on the drive was encrypted garbage without the original bridge's key.
-Recovery requires repairing the original bridge board or transplanting the encryption chip to a donor bridge with the same controller.
+The original encryption chip cannot be discarded; the AES key is fused into the chip's one-time-programmable memory at the factory and is not stored on the drive itself.
+Recovery requires repairing the original bridge board, or desoldering the encryption chip from the dead bridge and transplanting it onto a donor bridge PCB with the same controller revision and firmware.
+Customers who throw away the enclosure after a bridge failure and ship only the bare drive make recovery impossible on these models.

 Seagate SED (Current Models)